fadlyzaki/learning-progress-architect/docs/current_implementation.md

 ## Summary

 The current app is a compact full-stack TypeScript MVP with a clean enough architecture for enhancement work, but several semantics are still implicit rather than formalized.
-The most important issues to keep in mind are the single-payload frontend data model, the partial multi-goal story, the non-transactional workflow creation path, and the incomplete review lifecycle.
+The most important issues to keep in mind are the single-payload frontend data model, the partial multi-goal story, the best-effort AI enrichment path around workflow creation, and the incomplete review lifecycle.